 Role in Genetic Stability

 Guanine's role as the complementary base to cytosine ensures that the genetic information is accurately replicated and maintained.
-Errors in base pairing can lead to mutations, which can have detrimental effects on an organism.
+On the flip side, errors in base pairing can lead to mutations, which can have detrimental effects on an organism.
 The specific interaction between cytosine and guanine minimizes the occurrence of such errors, contributing to genetic stability.

 Scientific Explanation of Cytosine-Guanine Pairing